A. Roger Ekirch

 His latest book, Birthright: The True Story of the Kidnapping of Jemmy Annelsey (W.W.
 Norton, 2010), recounts the real-life saga that inspired Robert Louis Stevenson’s famous novel, Kidnapped.
 Set against the volatile backdrop of Georgian Ireland, Birthright resurrects an extraordinary family drama of betrayal and loss, but also endurance, survival, and redemption.
 The story is the centerpiece of a BBC television documentary, “Kidnapped” (2011), for which Professor Ekirch served as the program consultant and a commentator.

-In addition to scholarly articles in such journals as the William and Mary Quarterly and Perspectives in American History, his writing has appeared in the New York Times, Harper’s Magazine, the International Herald Tribune, and the Richmond Times-Dispatch.
+In addition to scholarly articles in such journals as the William and Mary Quarterly, and Perspectives in American History, his writing has appeared in the New York Times, Harper’s Magazine, the International Herald Tribune, and the Richmond Times-Dispatch.
 He is a frequent book reviewer for the Wall Street Journal.
 Professor Ekirch has been interviewed on the BBC, CBC, “Morning Edition,” “Talk of the Nation,” “On Point,” “Weekend Edition,” and “Saturday Afternoon at the Opera,” as well as on “Book TV,” “The History Channel,” PBS’s “Points of View,” and the BBC's "One Show."
 His path-breaking work on the history of segmented sleep has revamped traditional assumptions about normal human slumber.
 With far-reaching implications for the study of modern sleep disorders, it has been profiled in publications ranging from the Washington Post and the Financial Times to Applied Neurology and the Smithsonian Magazine.
 The government of Japan has incorporated his research into national guidelines for sleep hygiene, as has the United Kingdom Sleep Council.
 "Many people wake up at night and panic," observed Professor Russell Foster, Chair of Circadian Neuroscience at Oxford, in the BBC News Magazine.
 "I tell them that what they are experiencing is a throwback to the bi-modal sleep pattern."
 In an article in Scientific American Mind, Walter A. Brown, M.D. of Brown University Medical School marveled, “The source of this new assault on conventional thinking comes not from a drug company or a university research program but from a historian.”

 Earlier books have included Bound for America: The Transportation of British Convicts to the Colonies, 1718-1775, published in 1987 by Clarendon/Oxford University Press, and At Day’s Close: Night in Times Past (W.W.
-Norton, 2005), a panoramic study of nocturnal culture before the Industrial Revolution (now in its sixth printing) which garnered four prizes, including an award given by the history honor society Phi Alpha Theta for the “best subsequent book” in all fields of history.
+Norton, 2005), a panoramic study of nocturnal culture before the Industrial Revolution (now in its seventh printing) which garnered four prizes, including an award given by the history honor society Phi Alpha Theta for the “best subsequent book” in all fields of history.
 His article in 2001, “Sleep We Have Lost: Pre-Industrial Slumber in the British Isles,” in the American Historical Review, earned two awards, including the James L. Clifford Prize given by the American Society for Eighteenth-Century Studies.

 During Professor Ekirch’s career, he has received four fellowships from the National Endowment for the Humanities, and in 1981-1982 he became the first Paul Mellon Fellow at Cambridge University, where he taught in the Faculty of History and resided as a Fellow Commoner at Peterhouse.
 In 1998, he was awarded a Guggenheim Foundation fellowship “on the basis of unusually distinguished achievement in the past and exceptional promise for future accomplishment.”